This post has been updated and expanded as of 2021

 How to decide the best way to distribute your eBook

 It’s not as hard as it seems.
 Begin with this bottom line consideration: which store or stores sell the most eBooks?

 Think of it this way: if 100% of sales were with one store it wouldn’t matter how many other stores there are, right?
 Following this logic, you want to go direct with the store(s) that sell the most books and use aggregators for the others.
 It simply isn’t worth your time to chase (currently) measly sales from stores that won’t provide a return on your investment.

 You also make more money since aggregators charge a fee or take a percentage of your sales as payment.

 Here’s a plan that applies to virtually all one-book authors, and perhaps many multi-book authors.

 - Go direct with Amazon.
 I can’t think of a situation where an author would use an aggregator to reach the Kindle store.
-You get full control, and they sell most of the eBooks.
+You get full control, maximum available royalties, and besides, they sell most of the eBooks.

 - Are you comfortable using online tools and websites, and interested in maximum control?
-Go direct with B&N and Kobo.
+Also go direct with B&N and Kobo.